lmiroslaw/AzureBigComputeLabsEMEA/GetTooledUp.md

 Most of these tools are universal and run on Linux, Windows or MacOS.

 A good option for Linux folks is to install the Linux tools into the Ubuntu Bash shell on Windows 10.
-There is a quick HOWTO on this online <a href="https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10">here</a>.
+There is a quick HOWTO on enabling bash for windows <a href="https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10">here</a>.
 ***
 ## Universal & Essential Tools: